oracle-livelabs/security/database/secure-legacy-application/connect-legacy-application/connect-legacy-application.md

         ```
         <copy>ls</copy>
         ```
     - Retrieve the public key and copy/paste it to a clipboard of your choosing.
-We will need this in future steps:
+You will need this in future steps:

         ```
         <copy>cat myhrappkey.pub</copy>
         ```

     - Retrieve the private key and copy/paste it to a clipboard of your choosing.
-We will need this in future steps:
+You will need this in future steps:

         ```
         <copy>cat myhrappkey</copy>
         ```

-3. Close out of cloud shell.
+3. Minimize cloud shell.
+You will need it again for future tasks.

 ## Task 2: Create the Glassfish application instance.

-1. Using the hamburger menu at the top left, navigate to **Compute** and select **Custom Images**
+1. Using the hamburger menu at the top left, navigate to **Compute** and select **Custom Images**.

     ![Navigate to custom image](images/navigate-custom-image.png)